cop-pilot-eu/cicd-documentation/cluster-documentation.md

-# 🚀 COP-PILOT Cluster Integration & Automation Guide
+# 🚀 COP-PILOT Clusters' Documentation
 This document helps clusters navigate the available documentation, automation scripts, and CI/CD pipelines required to connect to the COP-PILOT platform and use its services.